pjcj/Devel--Cover/docs/CONTRIBUTING.md

 The source code can be found at https://github.com/pjcj/Devel--Cover

-Github is the main repository and the location to file bug reports and send pull requersts.
+Github is the main repository and the location to file bug reports and send pull requests.
 There are still some old bug reports in RT which are described in https://github.com/pjcj/Devel--Cover/issues/35

-I welcome all contributions, be they in the form of code, bug reports, suggestions, documentation, discussion of anything else.
+I welcome all contributions, be they in the form of code, bug reports, suggestions, documentation, discussion or anything else.
 In general, and as with most open source projects, it is wise to dicuss any large changes before starting on implementation.